-- General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs. - General risks of companies in the industrials sector include the general state of the economy, worldwide competition, the impacts of existing and changing government regulations and spending, and consumer spending trends. - General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulations, and the loss of patent and other intellectual property protections. - The trust and certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust and certain funds may invest in securities of small and mid-size companies.
-These securities are often more volatile and have lower trading volumes than securities of larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - Certain funds may invest in securities rated below investment grade and considered to be "junk" securities.
-These securities are considered to be speculative and are subject to greater market and credit risks.
-Accordingly, the risk of default is higher than investment grade securities.
-In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - Certain funds held by the trust may invest in convertible securities.
+- General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs. - General risks of companies in the industrials sector include the general state of the economy, intense competition, consolidation, domestic and international politics, excess capacity and consumer spending trends. - General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulations, and the loss of patent and other intellectual property protections. - General risks of companies in the materials sector include volatility of commodity prices, exchange rates, worldwide competition, resource availability the impacts of existing and changing government regulations. - The trust and certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies.
+Emerging market companies are also subject to a greater risk of market closure, exchange delistings and lower quality or less available financial information. - Certain funds held by the trust may invest in publicly traded companies involved in the mining for gold or other precious metals.
+General risks of these companies include depletion of resources, environmental conditions, political and social pressures and volatility in the price of gold or other precious metals. - Certain funds held by the trust may invest in convertible securities.
 Convertible securities generally offer lower yields than non-convertible fixed-income securities of similar credit quality due to the potential for capital appreciation.
 A convertible security's market value also tends to reflect the market price of common stock of the issuing company, particularly when that stock price is greater than the convertible security's "conversion price."
-Convertible securities generally fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically unrated or rated lower than such debt obligations. - Certain closed-end funds held by the trust invest in senior loans.
-Although senior loans in which the closed-end funds invest may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment of scheduled principal or interest or that such collateral could be readily liquidated.
-Senior loans in which the closed-end funds invest generally are of below investment grade credit quality, may be unrated at the time of investment.
+Convertible securities generally fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically unrated or rated lower than such debt obligations. - Certain funds held by the trust may invest in senior loans.
+Although senior loans in which the funds invest may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment of scheduled principal or interest or that such collateral could be readily liquidated.
+Senior loans in which the funds invest generally are of below investment grade credit quality, may be unrated at the time of investment.
 Senior loans may not fall within the definition of "securities," and are generally not registered with the Securities and Exchange Commission and therefore an investor in senior loans may not receive the protection of the federal securities laws.
 Senior loans are also generally not registered with any state securities commission and generally are not listed on any securities exchange.
 In addition, the amount of public information available on senior loans generally is less extensive than that available for other types of assets.
 Additionally, senior loans generally have floating interest rates that may be tied to the London Interbank Offered Rate ("LIBOR").
 LIBOR is currently set to be phased out by 2021 which could adversely affect the value of investments tied to LIBOR.